- Fairfax County Recycling Program

 Sliced or quartered fruit such as:

-As explained in the Letter of Understanding (link provided above), a weekly log must be maintained of the food items taken to local food banks.
+As explained in the Letter of Understanding (link provided above), a weekly log should be maintained of the food items taken to local food banks.
 This tabulated data should be retained on site for Food and Nutrition Services review and for school data collection purposes.
-The chart to be used for this purpose can be found on the last page of the Letter of Understanding.
-The easiest way to keep track of outgoing food items is to print out this chart and keep it in a clipboard by the food collection area (that used at Dranesville Elementary is pictured below).
-You can either assign students to maintain the record or have a parent / staff volunteer do it.
-The process can be tailored to your specific situation as long as it is filled out daily.
+The chart to be used for this purpose can be found on the last page of the MOU.
+The easiest way to keep track of outgoing food items is to print out this chart and keep it in a clipboard by the food collection area (the collection sheet used at Dranesville Elementary is pictured).
+This form should be maintained by the school/parent volunteer representative who is collecting the donation, identified by their signature on page 3 of the MOU.